hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 Multi-select enables users to select multiple rows from a table.
 Users benefit from multi-select by experiencing enhanced efficiency and reduced errors, improving overall data management.
 This feature lets users quickly perform bulk actions on multiple rows, significantly increasing productivity.

+### Intended interaction

+- `Header Column /  Select` is the master checkbox that renders a checked state or indeterminate state when `Cell / Selection` is selected.
+- `Cell / Selection` is the component that enables multi-selection.
+It is always in the leading position of the row and can be rendered with {{isStriped}} or Medium, Short, and Tall densities

 !!!
 Info